MSC Seaside is the first purpose-built ship for the North American market from MSC, the world’s largest privately-owned cruise line.

 Should you be excited about an elevator?
 YES!
 At the rear, or aft, of the MSC Seaside, are a pair of panoramic elevators that wizzes up and down the outside of the ship, giving spectacular views of the sea and the fun going around below.
-The higher up you go, the better the view, culminating on Deck 16, right by the Bridge of Sighs (Tip #6 above).
+The higher you go, the better the view, culminating on Deck 16, right by the Bridge of Sighs (Tip #6 above).

 14. Do you really enjoy chocolate?

 Then say “hello” to the Venchi 1878 Gelato and Creperie, the ship’s second (but different!)
 Venchi location.
 Situated aft on Deck 7, this incredible space is THE place to get your Italian gelato and coffee treats.
-With MSC being an Italian line, they really know how to make a fine coffee and a seductively smooth gelato.
+With MSC being an Italian line, they know how to make a fine coffee and a seductively smooth gelato.
 Even though this restaurant has an a la carte menu, you will not be disappointed with the quality or the taste.

 15. Race in the F1 simulator

 Looking for some competition with your friends or family?
-Try the F1 Simulator on Deck 7 where you can sit in the drivers’ seat of an F1 race car and take part in a virtual reality race!
+Try the F1 Simulator on Deck 7 where you can sit in the drivers’ seat of an F1 race car and participate in a virtual reality race!
 Additional fees apply, but they are a small price to pay for the fun to be had.

 16. Dine Al Fresco at the Marketplace Buffet

-If you enjoy a lovely meal with a view, then fill your plate at the Marketplace Buffet on Deck 8, and head all the way aft, past the food and outside.
+If you enjoy a lovely meal with a view, fill your plate at the Marketplace Buffet on Deck 8, and head all the way aft, past the food and outside.

 17. Pretend you’re in Europe